atlas-lion91/Deployment_4/README.md

 ## Conclusion

 This guide has taken you through the process of setting up a robust infrastructure for running an application on AWS.
-CloudWatch offers monitoring capabilities, while Jenkins streamlines builds and deployments.
+CloudWatch offers monitoring capabilities, Jenkins streamlines builds and deployments, while Nginx acts as a reverse proxy and load balancer for your application.
 As your application scales, remember the optimization strategies to ensure efficiency and reliability.